iotaledger/identity.rs/documentation/docs/libraries/wasm/cheat_sheet.md

 ## Verifiable Presentations (VP)

-A Verifiable Presentation is the format in which you can share a (collection of) Verifiable Credential(s).
-It is signed by the subject, to prove control over the Verifiable Credential with a nonce or timestamp.
+A Verifiable Presentation is the format that you can share a (collection of) Verifiable Credential(s).
+It is signed by the subject to prove control over the Verifiable Credential with a nonce or timestamp.

 ### [Create](../../verifiable_credentials/verifiable_presentations.mdx)